mvdsanden/plain/README.md

 transactions per second) than the default ubuntu instalation of nginx.
 On larger files (120 megabytes in this case) plain is about 25% slower (in bytes per second) still.
 But I have some ideas to improve this still.

-The concurrency score and response time is on both (large and small files) is very good, so my IO scheduling seems fine.
+The concurrency score and response times on both large and small files are very good, so my IO scheduling seems fine.